-Qatar eyes more long-term gas supply deals this year
+Qatar Eyes More Long-Term Gas Supply Deals This Year

 Qatar is one of the world's top LNG producers alongside the United States, Australia and Russia.

-Asian countries led by China, Japan and South Korea have been the main market for Qatari gas, but demand from European countries has grown since Russia's war on Ukraine threw supplies into doubt.
+Asian countries led by China, Japan and South Korea have been the main market for Qatar, but demand from European countries has grown since Russia's war on Ukraine threw supplies into doubt.

 In February, Qatar announced plans to expand output from its North Field, saying they would boost capacity to 142 million tonnes per year before 2030.

-Kaabi said there could be further expansions to the emirate's LNG production capacity.
+The Minister said there could be further expansions to the country's LNG production capacity.

 "The technical capability of doing more in Qatar is going to be assessed in the future and, if there is more, we probably will do more," he said.